Student Loan Repayment & Refinance Calculator

 Frequently Asked Questions

-Q: How long does it typically take to pay off a student loan?
+Q: How long does it take to pay off a student loan?

-A: Standard government or federal repayment plans usually default to 10 years (120 months), while certain income-driven options can extend up to 20 or 25 years.
-Private student loans offer flexible terms varying from 5 to 20 years.
-Use this tool to find a term that perfectly matches your income.
+A: Standard federal repayment plans default to 10 years (120 months), while income-driven options can extend up to 20-25 years.
+Private student loans offer terms varying from 5 to 20 years.

 Q: When does it make sense to refinance student loans?

-A: Refinancing is highly recommended if your credit score has improved or market trends have lowered interest rates since you first borrowed.
-Simply plug your remaining balance and the lower offered APR into our calculator to instantly view your monthly and lifetime interest savings.
+A: Refinancing is recommended if your credit score has improved or market rates have lowered since you first borrowed.
+Plug your balance and lower offered APR into our calculator to view savings.

-Q: What are the average student loan interest rates in 2026?
+Q: What are average student loan interest rates?

-A: Government or federal student loan interest rates generally range between 5.5% to 8.5% depending on undergraduate or graduate status, while private education loans can span from 4% to over 15% based on your creditworthiness and whether you have a co-signer.
+A: Federal student loan rates generally range 5.5% to 8.5% depending on undergraduate/graduate status, while private education loans span 4% to 15%+ based on creditworthiness and co-signers.

 A: Yes.
-Standard education loans utilize the identical fixed-rate amortization math worldwide.
-You can input figures representing Dollars, Pounds, Euros, or any other regional currency seamlessly to track your debt payoff timeline.
+Education loans use identical fixed-rate formulas worldwide.
+Enter figures in Dollars, Pounds, Euros, or any currency to track your debt payoff timeline.